TripleParity/docks-ui/README.md

 $ docker stack deploy -c docker-compose.yml docks-ui
 ```

-The version tp be deployed can be changed in the `docker-compose.yml` file.
+The version to be deployed can be changed in the `docker-compose.yml` file.

 ## Configure Docks API Address
 ### Deploying with Docker